reaper7/SDM_Energy_Meter/README.md

 ### Debuging: ###
 Sometimes <b>readVal</b> return <b>NaN</b> value (not a number),</br>
 this means that the requested value could not be read from the sdm module for various reasons.</br>

+__Please check out open and close issues, maybe the cause of your error is explained or solved there.__

 The most common problems are:
 - weak or poorly filtered power supply / LDO, causing NaN readings and ESP crashes</br>